 ACS members included a seemingly unlikely coalition of abolitionists as well as slave owners who were concerned about the possibility that free Black people and emancipated slaves could incite a rebellion and therefore wanted to repatriate them to Africa.

 James Monroe had firsthand experience with slavery.
-In addition to a lengthy career in public service—his pre-presidency resume included stints as a U.S. senator, foreign minister to France and the United Kingdom, and U.S. secretary of state—he was a Virginia plantation owner and had slaves throughout his life.
+In addition to a lengthy career in public service—his pre-presidency resume included stints as a U.S. senator, foreign minister to France and the United Kingdom, and U.S. secretary of state—he was a Virginia plantation owner and owned enslaved people throughout his life.
 Monroe viewed slavery as an evil institution yet thought it should be ended gradually, in order to avoid race wars.
-He felt the problem eventually could be solved through the repatriation of freed slaves.
+He felt the problem eventually could be solved through the repatriation of freed Black Americans.

-ACS agents were involved with running Liberia until the 1940s; in 1847, it became an independent republic.
-By that time, some 10,000 free blacks had relocated there.
-Ultimately, however, huge numbers of former slaves didn’t move to Liberia, and the ACS was largely defunct by the early 20th century.
+ACS agents were involved with running Liberia until the 1840s; in 1847, it became an independent republic.
+By that time, some 10,000 free Black people had relocated there.
+Ultimately, however, huge numbers of former enslaved people didn’t move to Liberia, and the ACS was largely defunct by the early 20th century.
 Today, Liberia, whose motto is “The love of liberty brought us here,” is Africa’s oldest republic.
-It’s been estimated that about 5 percent of the population are descendants of slaves.
+It’s been estimated that about 5 percent of the population are descendants of enslaved people.